keyestudio/KS0809-Keyestudio-STEM-Programming-DIY-Greeting-Robot-Learning-Kit/docs/Microbit/Microbit.md

 ![](img/cou2.png)

-Search sonar and click to load it.
+Search “sonar” and click to load it.

 ![](img/cou3.png)